 When you speak with attorney William C. Gentry in Marietta, you can count on receiving sound legal counsel and strong advocacy from an experienced family law attorney.
 Since 1986, he has worked relentlessly to protect his clients’ financial interests when going through high-asset divorces or divorces involving minimal assets and debts.
 He understands the financial concerns keeping you up at night.
 Mr. Gentry has the skills and legal resources to protect your financial interests no matter what you are up against.

 Alimony can be a contentious issue in many divorces.
-To learn more about your options, contact Bill Gentry today for an initial consultation in Marietta, Georgia.
+To learn more about your options, contact Gentry Law Firm LLC today for an initial consultation in Marietta, Georgia.

 How Does Alimony Work?

 Alimony is not one size fits all.
 If the judge deems a spouse qualified to receive alimony, determinations will need to be made regarding the amount of the payments and how long they will last.

 - Permanent alimony: This form of alimony is increasingly rare, but may still be awarded in appropriate cases.
 Typically, permanent alimony would be granted to a spouse who has been married for decades and stayed home to raise children rather than obtaining an education and establishing a career outside of the home.

 - Transitional or rehabilitative alimony: This type of alimony is still relatively common after a divorce, particularly when one spouse has a significantly higher income than the other.
 These payments typically last a few months or years as one spouse transitions into his or her new life.